This policy covers Shentons Solicitors (“Shentons”) use of personal information.

 Use of cookies

-The website www.shentons.co.uk is owned by Shentons Solicitors and Mediators.
+The website www.shentons.co.uk is owned by Shentons Solicitors.

 In line with many other websites Shentons may use cookies to analyse site usage and track user behaviour to help improve the site and the services we offer.
 When you use our website these devices allow us to identify you as a user and recognise any information the cookie has collected but do not personally identify you.
 Please see our separate Cookie Policy for further details.